joakimmag/Light-Switch/README.md

 ### How it works

-It updates the values `AppsUseLightTheme` and `SystemUsesLightTheme` under the registry key `Software\Microsoft\Windows\CurrentVersion\Themes\Personalize`.
+It updates the values `AppsUseLightTheme` and `SystemUsesLightTheme` under the registry key `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Themes\Personalize`.
 Your Windows updates the same registry values when you change color settings under Settings > Personalization.

 ## Download